 Wang, Doval agree to act promptly on consensus to disengage front-line forces at LAC: China

-“Both sides had candid and in-depth discussions over easing the current border situation and reached positive common understandings,” the it said.
-“Both sides welcomed the progress achieved in the recent military and diplomatic meetings, agreed to stay in dialogue and consultation, and stressed the importance to promptly act on the consensus reached in the commander-level talks between Chinese and Indian border troops, and complete disengagement of the front-line troops as soon as possible," it said.
+Wang and Doval, who are the special representatives for boundary talks between China and India, held a telephonic conversation on Sunday evening.
+"Both sides had candid and in-depth discussions over easing the current border situation and reached positive common understandings," the press release said.
+"Both sides welcomed the progress achieved in the recent military and diplomatic meetings, agreed to stay in dialogue and consultation, and stressed the importance to promptly act on the consensus reached in the commander-level talks between Chinese and Indian border troops, and complete disengagement of the front-line troops as soon as possible," it said.

 The troops of India and China are locked in an eight-week standoff in several areas in eastern Ladakh including Pangong Tso, Galwan Valley and Gogra Hot Spring.
 The Chinese military on Monday began withdrawing troops from the Galwan Valley and Gogra Hot Spring.
 "Both sides agreed to follow the important consensus reached by leaders of the two countries.
 Both believed that maintaining peace and tranquillity in the border areas matters significantly to the long-term development of bilateral relationship, that the boundary question should be placed properly in the bilateral relations, and that an escalation from differences to disputes should be avoided," the Chinese press release said.

-Both sides reiterated adherence to the agreements signed by the two countries and making joint efforts to ease the situation in the border areas, it said.
-During his talks with Doval, the press release said Wang stressed that both sides should pay great attention to the current complex situation facing China-India bilateral relations, and work together to "overcome and turn it around as soon as possible.”
+The two countries reiterated adherence to the agreements signed by them and making joint efforts to ease the situation in the border areas, it said.
 Wang hoped that the two countries can work together to guide public opinion in the right direction and advance bilateral exchanges and cooperation.

 - READ MORE ON: